Charlie-XIAO/tauri-plugin-desktop-underlay/permissions/autogenerated/reference.md

 ## Default Permission

-Default permissions for the plugin.
+Allow all permissions for the plugin.

+- `allow-set-desktop-underlay`
-- `allow-desktop-underlay`
+- `allow-is-desktop-underlay`

 ## Permission Table